Engineering ethics

 Engineering ethics is the field concerned with the system of moral principles that apply to the practice of engineering.
-The field examines and sets the obligations by engineers to society, to their clients, and to the profession.
+The field examines and sets the obligations of engineers to society, to their clients, and to the profession.
 As a scholarly discipline, it is closely related to subjects such as the philosophy of science, the philosophy of engineering, and the ethics of technology.
+The field of business ethics often overlaps with, and informs, ethical decision-making by engineers.

 Background and origins

 Up to the 19th century and growing concerns

 The first Tay Bridge collapsed in 1879.
-At least sixty were killed.
+At least sixty people were killed.

 As engineering rose as a distinct profession during the 19th century, engineers saw themselves as either independent professional practitioners or technical employees of large enterprises.
 There was considerable tension between the two sides as large industrial employers fought to maintain control of their employees.

+In the United States, growing professionalism gave rise to the development of four founding engineering societies: